Makalu Base camp Trek

 Day 01: Meet at Kathmandu Airport tranfser to hotel.

-We will meet you at Kathmandu Tribhuvan International Airport.
-We will transfer to your hotel for your Makalu base camp trek.
-You have time to settle in and freshen up.
-We meet to check your equipment and process for special permits.
-We will have an early morning meeting tomorrow if you arrive at night.
+We will meet you at Kathmandu Tribhuvan International Airport and transfer you to your hotel for your Makalu base camp trek.
+You will have time to settle in and freshen up.
+We will then meet to check your equipment and process special permits.
+If you arrive at night, we will have an early morning meeting tomorrow.

 02